 Compensation Committee.
 The primary function of our Compensation Committee is to assist our Board of Directors in discharging its responsibilities relating to compensation of our executives.
 These responsibilities include reviewing our general compensation philosophy for executive officers, overseeing the development and implementation of compensation programs for executive officers and reviewing compensation levels, including incentive and equity-based compensation, for executive officers, directors and Board committee members.
 Our Compensation Committee determines and approves compensation for our executive officers and administers our incentive and equity-based compensation plans.
 In doing so, it considers recommendations made by our Chief Executive Officer meeting in executive session with the Compensation Committee.
 Neither our Chief Executive Officer nor any of our other executive officers participates in our Compensation Committee's final deliberations on compensation matters.
-The members of our Compensation Committee are Joseph L. Bower (Chairman), Charles M. Diker and Paul J. Fribourg, each of whom is an Independent Director.
+The members of our Compensation Committee are Joseph L. Bower (Chairman), Charles M. Diker and Paul J. Fribourg, each of whom is an Independent Director and satisfies the additional independence requirements for Compensation Committee members provided for in the listing standards of the New York Stock Exchange.

 Nominating and Governance Committee.
 The primary functions of our Nominating and Governance Committee are to identify individuals qualified to become members of our Board of Directors, recommend to our Board a slate of director nominees for election at our next annual meeting of shareholders and develop and recommend to our Board a set of corporate governance principles.
 These corporate governance principles are set forth in our Corporate Governance Guidelines which can be found on our website at www.loews.com and are available in print to any shareholder who requests a copy by writing to our Corporate Secretary.
-The members of our Nominating and Governance Committee are Paul J. Fribourg (Chairman), Joseph L. Bower, Walter L. Harris, Ken Miller and Gloria R. Scott, each of whom is an Independent Director.
+The members of our Nominating and Governance Committee are Paul J. Fribourg (Chairman), Joseph L. Bower, Jacob Frenkel, Walter L. Harris, Ken Miller and Gloria R. Scott, each of whom is an Independent Director.